Linvicky0/eecs467-armSorter/README.md

 1. Go to [/install_scripts](install_scripts) and following the `README.md` instructions
 2. Go to [/launch](launch) to start the ROS2 nodes with the `.sh` files following the `README.md` instructions
    - Note: the launch files do not work if running on Docker and will get gnome-terminal command not found error.
-Consider opening a terminal and running each individual ros2 or python command (without the gnome-terminal command).
+Consider opening a terminal and running each individual ros2 or python3 command (without the gnome-terminal command).